DanJoh74/MassTransit/docs/usage/sagas/automatonymous.md

 Behavior is what happens when an _event_ occurs during a _state_.

-Below, the _Initially_ block is used to define the behavior of the _SubmitOrder_ event during the _Initial_ state.
-When a _SubmitOrder_ message is consumed and an instance with a _CorrelationId_ matching the _OrderId_ is not found, a new instance will be created in the _Initial_ state.
+Below, the _Initially_ block is used to define the behavior of the _OrderSubmitted_ event during the _Initial_ state.
+When a _OrderSubmitted_ message is consumed and an instance with a _CorrelationId_ matching the _OrderId_ is not found, a new instance will be created in the _Initial_ state.
 The _TransitionTo_ activity transitions the instance to the _Submitted_ state, after which the instance is persisted using the saga repository.

 ```cs
 public class OrderStateMachine :